How Much Does It Cost to Treat Penetrating Damp?

 Cavity Tray

 Cavity trays are a type of PDC.
 It crosses the cavity of a cavity wall as a means to stop dampness from penetrating the interior of a wall.
 A cavity tray is a lightweight, single-element system.
-It can prevent damp penetrating under the roof life.
+It can also prevent damp penetrating under the roof life.

 FAQs